Geitonogamy

 Geitonogamy (from Greek geiton (γείτων) = neighbor + gamein (γαμεῖν) = to marry) is a type of self-pollination.
 Geitonogamous pollination is sometimes distinguished from the fertilizations that can result from it, geitonogamy.
 If a plant is self-incompatible, geitonogamy can reduce seed production.

-Geitonogamy is when pollen is exported using a vector (pollinator or wind) out of one flower but only to another flower on the same plant.
-It is a form of self-fertilization.

 In flowering plants, pollen is transferred from a flower to another flower on the same plant, and in animal pollinated systems this is accomplished by a pollinator visiting multiple flowers on the same plant.
 Geitonogamy is also possible within species that are wind-pollinated, and may actually be a quite common source of self-fertilized seeds in self-compatible species.
 It also occurs in monoecious gymnosperms.
-Although geitonogamy is functionally cross-pollination involving a pollinating agent, genetically it is similar to autogamy since the pollen grains come from the same plant.

-Monoecious plants like maize show geitonogamy.
-Geitonogamy is not possible for strictly dioecious plants, namely those with separate male and female flowers on different plants.
+Empirical work shows that geitonogamy is seldom a marginal process: in many flowering plants it represents a sizeable share of all pollen transfer and its incidence rises steeply as the number of simultaneously open flowers on a plant increases.
+Field experiments and pollen-movement models indicate that a plant with ten open flowers may experience about 13% geitonogamous pollen receipt, whereas a display of fifty flowers can push that figure beyond 45%; at the same time, pollen export per flower drops sharply as self-delivery soaks up the grains that would otherwise reach neighbouring individuals.

+Because pollen retained within the parent plant earns little or no male fitness and may interfere with female success, geitonogamy carries measurable costs.
+In self-incompatible species experimental precedence of self-pollen has reduced subsequent seed set by up to 40%, whereas in self-compatible taxa any level of inbreeding depression means that seeds sired through geitonogamy are, on average, less fit than outcrossed progeny.
+These effects are especially pronounced in large, many-flowered clones, helping to explain selection for traits—such as staggered flowering, directional nectar gradients or architectural arrangements that guide pollinators away from older female-phase flowers—that reduce successive visits to blossoms on the same individual.